The impact of housing affordability on families

 Economic opportunity: Ending the cycle

-Because housing is the top monthly expense for most families, Mickelson says, “tackling affordability can result in drastic changes.”
+Because housing is the top monthly expense for most families, Saadian says, “tackling affordability can result in drastic changes.”
 When home is affordable and there is more money left over for things like transportation and child care, it can open up an array of education and employment opportunities.

 Health: Determined by zip code